aerovolts/python-scripts/README.md

 ## twitterqtr.py

 This script uses a spreadsheet of pre-selected quotes on Google Drive to post to twitter.
-The quotes are randomly selected and then sent to Twitter via ttweepy and the Twitter API.
+The quotes are randomly selected and then sent to Twitter via tweepy and the Twitter API.

 This is probably broken however, I haven't used it in a long time.